Center-for-Risk-and-Reliability/RMT/README.md

 # The Reliability Modeling Toolkit (RMT)

-**Reliabilitytk** is an R library for reliability engineering computations.
-The Reliability Modeling Toolkit (RMT) is an R-based library of educational tools specifically designed to execute computationally involved and challenging reliability modeling and analytical calculations.
+The Reliability Modeling Toolkit (**RMT**) is an R-based library of educational tools specifically designed to execute computationally involved and challenging reliability modeling and analytical calculations.

 ### Documentation